Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Keep appointments for regular checkups even if you are not having symptoms.

-Talk to your doctor about surgery for Crohn’s disease.
+Talk to your healthcare provider about surgery for Crohn’s disease.
 Surgery won’t cure Crohn’s disease, but it may help control the symptoms.
-Only you and your doctor can decide if this option is right for you.
+Only you and your healthcare provider can decide if this choice is right for you.

-Severe pain or bloating in your abdomen after meals
+Severe pain or bloating in your belly after meals

 Sores in your mouth